VJ-Varanasi/personal-website/content/home/past_projects.md

 # Order that this section appears on the page.
 weight: 65

-title: ReCompiled Notes
+title: Past Work and Projects
-subtitle: "A brief summary of some things I've learned"
+subtitle: "A brief summary of some of my past projects"

 content:
   # Page type to display.
 E.g. project.